kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Kora's thin abstractions favor transferable knowledge.

-## This Also Makes Hiring Easier Than the Raw Community Size Suggests
+## This Also Makes Hiring Easier Than the Raw Community Size Suggests { #this-also-makes }

 A team hiring for Kora does not necessarily need engineers who already have years of Kora experience.